The children’s priority zone debuts in Bogotá

 In Bogotá, choosing the location of the first children’s priority zone involved a data-driven process led by partner Casa de la Infancia and involving multiple departments of the city government and other stakeholders.
 After mapping areas of greatest challenges for children, and opportunities for change presented by public interventions, a zone was chosen: in the Acacia and San Luis Colmena neighbourhoods of San Francisco, in the district of Ciudad Bolívar, where a new cable car – the Transmicable – is currently being constructed.
 The children’s priority zone pilot project, called Crezco con mi barrio (‘Growing with my neighbourhood’), held its first event in October 2017.

 As the process of engaging the community in Bogotá was implemented, the Foundation was negotiating a partnership with the city of Recife in Brazil.
 That partnership – signed at the end of 2017 – adopted the children’s priority zone, giving us the opportunity to compare how this idea can work in different contexts and creating possibilities for a learning exchange between the two cities.
+In 2018, delegates at Walk21’s XIX International Conference on Walking and Liveable Communities, held in Bogotá, saw how the zone was working.
+We hope to see more cities adopt and experiment with the concept.
 We hope to see more cities adopt and experiment with the concept.